addiscent/vagrant-ruby-rails/README.md

 It also allows easy reproduction and distribution of exact duplicates of a development environment shared among multiple project members.

 The installed _Git_ software can be used for committing _Ruby/Rails_ project files or other sources into repositories.
-If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, and then save them in a _Git_ repository, you can easily recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ environment in the future.
+If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, and then save them in a _Git_ repository, you can easily recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ development environment in the future.
 Or, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

 Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "guest" installed onto your "_host_" computer.
 Because the _vagrant-ruby-rails_ "guest" is a _Vagrant Box_, it is referred to in this document as a _guest-vbox_.